Are you making your wellness too hard? Let’s get back to basics for a minute.

 “Sometimes,” she said.
 “Not as much as I should, I don’t think.”
 She paused a moment and then started off with a load of questions about vegetables: Weren’t they high in carbs?
 What about oxalic acid?
 What if she couldn’t find organic?

 I interrupted again.
 (I get enthusiastic when the answer is a simple one. ) I said, “This week, try adding more leafy greens to your plate.
+Cook them well most of the time.
 Try it and see how you feel.
 We’ll get to the next thing next week.”